What if I am in the armed forces and working overseas?

 You may still be able to claim marriage allowance if you are posted abroad, provided you get a personal allowance.

-This will depend upon the tax rules of the country you are working in.
+Whether you have any overseas tax liability will depend upon the tax rules of the country you are working in.
 Generally, we would expect that you might have a tax liability or reporting requirement if you have income that arises in the country where you are working and that income does not relate to your armed forces service.

-It is beyond the scope of this guidance to give specific information relating to the tax systems of countries other than the UK.
+We cannot give specific information relating to the tax systems of countries other than the UK.
 However, to the extent that you find yourself taxable on the same income in another country as well as the UK at the same time, you can read more about the different methods of dealing with double taxation here.

 You can find double taxation agreements between the UK and other countries on GOV.UK.